www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_posts.md

 | per_page | Return up to this number of objects per response.
 Must be an integer between 1 and 500.
 Defaults to 100.
 | page | A cursor for use in pagination.
 Returns the n-th chunk of `per_page` objects.
 | created_before | Return only job posts that were created before this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
-| created_after | Return only job posts that were created after this timestamp.
+| created_after | Return only job posts that were created at or after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | updated_before | Return only job posts that were updated before this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
-| updated_after | Return only job posts that were updated after this timestamp.
+| updated_after | Return only job posts that were updated at or after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | live | If `true`, return only live job posts.

 <br>